tumasyan/CMS_VBF_Hbb_2017_18/README.md

 ## See available list of branches
 git branch -a

-## Go to development version
+## Change the branch.
+IF NEEDED
-git checkout dev (for example)
+git checkout branch_name

-## Update branch from remote
+## Update your local branch
 git pull

 ## Add new files/directories
+git add .
+    or
 git add --all .

-## You comments to changes
+## You commit your changes
-git commit -m "description"
+git commit -m "description of your change"

 ## Update remote project
 git push

 # Less used commands